jianshen92/lomotif_test/README.md

 **Using formatters to format the codes**

 I made use of some formatters like `black` and `isort` to format my code to adhere to PEP8 conventions.
-We can run `make format` to run them.
+We can execute `make format` to run them.

+**Unit Testing with pytest**

+I wrote some unit tests for sanity check.
+Run `make test` for testing.